smartman1234/Realty/README.md

 - approval : this should be done right before listProperty to give allowance to the Realty contract to transfer 0.5 of the stablecoin to Realty as a listing fee.
 - minfNFT : to mint an NFT for the submitted property and thereby publiclly listing the asset for viewing and purchase by everyone.
 - payForProperty : to pay for a particular property and have it's NFT transferred to you.
+- addPropertyToSavingVault : Unable to pay upfront, add listed property to savings vault for instalmental savings.
+- Deposit: sends a given amount of token to the contract.
+Tokens gets accumulated in order to amount to product price.
+- Withdrawal: occurs once total savings equals product price.
+User withdrawals property price into wallet address for property purchase.

 ## Using the dApp
 - Connect Metamask